brmson/Sentence-selection/README.md

 -------------------------------------

 Folow these steps if you want to retrain currently used weights:

-* run yodaqa (for example train-and-eval.sh) with system property cz.brmlab.yodaqa.dump\_property\_labels set as path to folder where you want to generate the data
+  * Gather input data (labelled tuples) according to the instructions in YodaQA data/ml/embsel/README.md.

-* run './std_run.sh -p PATH' (PATH is the directory of dumped yodaqa files).
-You can alter the training constants in basicgrad.py and train.py
+  * Run './std_run.sh -p PATH' (PATH is the directory of dumped yodaqa files).
+    You can alter the training constants in basicgrad.py and train.py.

-* if you are happy with the results, you can copy and rename generated file Mbtemp.txt located in data folder to yodaqa/src/main/resources/cz/brmlab/yodaqa/analysis/rdf/Mbprop.txt
+  * If you are happy with the results, you copy the generated file data/Mbtemp.txt to yodaqa src/main/resources/cz/brmlab/yodaqa/analysis/rdf/Mbprop.txt

+In summary, use this:

+	./std_run.sh ../yodaqa/data/ml/embsel/propdata
+	cp data/Mbtemp.txt ../yodaqa/src/main/resources/cz/brmlab/yodaqa/analysis/rdf/Mbprop.txt

+### Snapshot of results based on curated:

+(With a random 1:1 train:test split of the original curated-train.)

 **Used dataset:**

-train questions: 270 train sentences: 19624	(generated with curated-measure.sh train)
-test questions: 222 test sentences: 17561	(generated with curated-measure.sh train)
-2.7902739024% of the properties contains correct answers
-random test mrr = 0.0475542678953
+	train questions: 270 train sentences: 19624	(generated with curated-measure.sh train) test questions: 222 test sentences: 17561	(generated with curated-measure.sh train) 2.7902739024% of the properties contains correct answers random test mrr = 0.0475542678953

 **Current results:**

 	MMR after unigram learning train: 0.600856454434
 	MMR after unigram learning test: 0.582881935037

 Sentence selection on yodaqa/curated:
 -------------------------------------

 Folow these steps if you want to retrain currently used weights:

-* run yodaqa (for example train-and-eval.sh) with system property cz.brmlab.yodaqa.jacana set as path to folder where you want to generate the data
+  * Gather input data (labelled tuples) according to the instructions in YodaQA data/ml/embsel/README.md.

-* run './std_run.sh PATH' (PATH is the directory of dumped yodaqa files).
-You can alter the training constants in basicgrad.py and train.py
+  * Run './std_run.sh -p PATH' (PATH is the directory of dumped yodaqa files).
+    You can alter the training constants in basicgrad.py and train.py.

-* if you are happy with the results, you can copy and rename generated file Mbtemp.txt located in data folder to yodaqa/src/main/resources/cz/brmlab/yodaqa/analysis/passextract/Mb.txt
+  * If you are happy with the results, you copy the generated file data/Mbtemp.txt to yodaqa src/main/resources/cz/brmlab/yodaqa/analysis/passextract/Mb.txt

+In summary, use this (with YodaQA's f/sentence-selection branch):

+	./std_run.sh ../yodaqa/data/ml/embsel/sentdata
+	cp data/Mbtemp.txt ../yodaqa/src/main/resources/cz/brmlab/yodaqa/analysis/passextract/Mb.txt

+### Snapshot of results based on curated:

+(With a random 1:1 train:test split of the original curated-train.)

 **Used dataset:**

-train questions: 186 train sentences: 43843	(generated with curated-measure.sh train)
-test questions: 429 test sentences: 88779	(generated with curated-measure.sh test)
-5.21294450264% of the properties contains correct answers
-random test mrr = 0.0760195275186
+	train questions: 186 train sentences: 43843	(generated with curated-measure.sh train) test questions: 429 test sentences: 88779	(generated with curated-measure.sh test) 5.21294450264% of the properties contains correct answers random test mrr = 0.0760195275186

 **Current results:**

 baseline (clue1+0.25*clue2):

 	MRR unigram+clues train 0.249327071552
 	MRR unigram+clues test 0.29659580682

 glove only:

 	MMR after unigram learning train: 0.224787152966
 	MMR after unigram learning test: 0.222749753007

 glove+clue1:

 	MRR unigram+clues train 0.358206351223
 	MRR unigram+clues test 0.388948882077